michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 - once in the newly created child process.
   In the child,fork returns a value of 0.
   Since the PID of the child is always nonzero, the return value provides an unambiguous way to tell whether the program is executing in the parent or the child.

+- Child is almost identical to parent:
+Child get an identical (but separate) copy of the parent’s virtual address space.
+Child gets identical copies of the parent’s open file descriptors Child has a different PID than the parent

+- Concurrent execution
+Can’t predict execution order of parent and child

 ```C